Room Reservations

 • Once you are happy with your selection, click on Choose and complete the form

-• Study Room bookings will be approved immediately.
-Staff will contact you with additional steps when you book a Meeting Room or the Memory Lab.
+• Study Room reservations will be approved immediately.
+Staff will contact you with additional steps when you reserve a Meeting Room or the Memory Lab.

 2. Contact any Region of Waterloo Library branch or Ask a Librarian

-• Library staff will be happy to place a booking for you, or guide you through the process if you require assistance
+• Library staff will be happy to place a reservation for you or guide you through the process if you require assistance

-Anyone in the community can book a library space!
-Please note teens and children under 18 years old have special conditions when booking the Memory Lab:
+Anyone in the community over the age of 18 can reserve a library space!
+Please note teens and children under 18 years old have special conditions when reserving the Memory Lab:

 • Individuals aged 16-17 may use the equipment independently, but a parent/guardian over 18 must sign the Use Agreement